-- (a) Gold Coast Water has engaged CH2MHILL to undertake a review to assess the efficiency and effectiveness of Gold Coast Water's capital planning and delivery framework with best practice and other water utilities. - (b) Gold Coast Water currently utilises a number of systems to manage different areas of project management, including Project Office, SAP and MS Project Standard.
-Work is currently underway to develop, configure and implement MS Project Server as a new Project Management Information System which will be used by Gold Coast Water and other Directorates within Gold Coast City Council.
-Roll-out to Gold Coast Water is expected in February 2014.
+- (a) Gold Coast Water has engaged CH2MHILL to undertake a review to assess the efficiency and effectiveness of its capital planning and delivery framework with best practice and other water utilities. - (b) Gold Coast Water currently utilises a number of systems to manage different areas of project management, including Project Office, SAP and MS Project Standard.
+Work is underway to develop, configure and implement MS Project Server as a new Project Management Information System which will be used by Gold Coast Water and other Directorates within Gold Coast City Council.
+Roll-out to Gold Coast Water was expected in February 2014.